MKLab-ITI/news-popularity-prediction/README.md

 # news-popularity-prediction
 A set of methods that predict the future values of popularity indices for news posts using a variety of features.

-This is supplementary code to the SNOW/WWW'16 workshop paper "Predicting News Popularity by Mining Online Discussions"
+This is supplementary code to the SNOW/WWW'16 workshop paper ["Predicting News Popularity by Mining Online Discussions"](http://dl.acm.org/citation.cfm?doid=2872518.2890096)

+The presentation slides from SNOW/WWW'16 can be found [here](http://www.slideshare.net/sympapadopoulos/predicting-news-popularity-by-mining-online-discussions).

 This study is also described in a non-technical way in this [blog post](http://www.snow-workshop.org/2016/predicting-news-popularity-by-mining-online-discussions/).

-(link to paper to be added)

 Install
 -------